evykassirer/playing-the-internship-game/docs/2-Interviews/answering_technical_questions.md

 On that subject, a very useful bit of preparation that can only take an hour or two is to familiarize yourself with the libraries that come with your language.
 It's worth reading over the operations you can do on strings, arrays/lists and maps/dictionaries.
 Useful functions include `zip`, `split`, `substr`/`slice`, `join`, `find`, etc.

+> Evy says: before interviews, I summarize all this functions on a few sheets of paper and print them out and get familiar with where certain functions are on the sheets.
+If I'm doing a phone screening, I put the papers up above my laptop so I can refer to them.
+But I've also had interviews where I say "oh I know there's a function for that but forget what its name is - can I Google it?" and they either say yes or say I can just make it up.
+Google will always be available at work, so it's unreasonable to ask you to program in an interview as if it wasn't available.

 ### Algorithms: finishing the interview

+- Write/talk through some test cases if you have time, to prove to yourself and the interviewer that your code works
 - Once you have an initial implementation mostly right, ask if any further optimizations are necessary
   - Are you optimizing for time?
 Space?
 Which is more important?
 - Offer to make further improvements the code.
 This tends to impress interviewers